yuki19925/asignment/README.md

 # asignment
+First of all,Thank CTW for giving me the opportunity to try to make an API.
+It was challenging and fun.
+I already do my best.
+           Tinny

 Project Description

 This project is a Financial API service that retrieves financial data for IBM and Apple Inc using the AlphaVantage API and stores it in a SQLite database.
 It also provides endpoints to retrieve and analyze the stored data.